 Planning to deliver at Area 25 health center.

-Willingness to chew two pieces of gum thrice daily for 10 minutes after the morning, day and evening meals throughout pregnancy.
+Willing to chew two pieces of gum thrice daily for 10 minutes after the morning, day and evening meals throughout pregnancy.

 Willing to undergo at least two dental exams including oral microbiota sampling at study enrolment <20 weeks of pregnancy, 28-30 weeks, at delivery/within 48 hours and 4-6 weeks after giving birth.